KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 # Effectiveness of Multi-Scaling Keypoints for Sign Language Translation

 ## Abstract
-Sign language primarily uses visual cues to communicate.
-However, existing sign language translation models tend to neglect facial features or rely on outdated pose estimation models.
-In this project, we propose a modern sign language translation model that generates facial features using a modern pose estimation method, DWPose.
-This paper discusses the additional complexity facial features bring and potential solutions to address these challenges.
-We experiment with various preprocessing techniques to enhance the model’s capability in generating sign language poses, focusing on different scaling variations to the pose keypoints.
-By scaling keypoints differently, the loss function contribution of all the keypoints is affected, encouraging the translation model to focus on learning certain features more than others.
-Through experimentation, we assess the impact of different scaling methods on the generated keypoint output.
-The translation model used in this work is based on the Progressive Transformer.
+Sign language primarily relies on visual cues for communication.
+Existing sign language translation models often overlook facial features or use outdated pose estimation models.
+We propose a modern sign language translation model using DWPose for facial feature generation.
+This paper addresses the added complexity of facial features and explores solutions for these challenges.
+We experiment with various preprocessing techniques to enhance the model’s ability to generate sign language poses, focusing on different scaling variations of pose keypoints.
+These scaling variations affect the contribution of keypoints to the loss function, guiding the model to prioritize certain features.
+We evaluate the impact of these scaling methods on keypoint outputs using the Progressive Transformer model.

 ## Dataset
-The dataset used in this project is the PHOENIX14T dataset.
+The dataset used is the PHOENIX14T dataset.
 You can download it from the [PHOENIX14T website](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/).
-Due to size constraints, example data can be found in the ExampleData folder.
+For convenience, example data is available in the ExampleData folder.

-## Qualititave Evaluation
+## Qualitative Evaluation

-### Comparison with previous models
+### Comparison with Previous Models
 <div align="center">
   <img src="face/face.png" alt="Frame by frame comparison" width="400"/>
 </div>

-- **Quality of Skeletal Keypoints**: The goal of this paper is to utilise a sign language translation model that is capable of generating additional keypoint features, As this work is based on the Saunder PT.
-The results of the DWPose skeleton poses will be used to compare to the OpenPose skeleton poses to demonstrate the feature and visual differences between the two models
+- **Quality of Skeletal Keypoints**: This paper aims to utilize a sign language translation model capable of generating additional keypoint features.
+We compare the DWPose skeleton poses with OpenPose skeleton poses to highlight feature and visual differences.

 ### Best Results
 <div align="center">
   <img src="wetter_wie-aussehen_morgen_28_78.gif" alt="Frame by frame comparison" width="400"/>
 </div>

-- The figure above showcases the model's results by comparing the ground truth poses with the predicted poses.
+- The figure above compares the ground truth poses with the predicted poses.

 <div align="center">
   <img src="face/compare.png" alt="Frame by frame comparison" width="400"/>
 </div>

-- Generated Skeleton comparison for the gloss ”wetter wie aussehen morgen”, (a) Lowest DTW and Lowest PCK Model 100-100, (b) Highest PCK and Highest DTW Model 100-0.
+- Comparison of generated skeletons for the gloss "wetter wie aussehen morgen":
+  - (a) Lowest DTW and Lowest PCK Model (100-100)
+  - (b) Highest PCK and Highest DTW Model (100-0)

 ## Quantitative Evaluation
 <div align="center">
   <img src="face/tables.png" alt="Frame by frame comparison" width="600"/>
 </div>

 <div align="center">
   <img src="face/extreme.png" alt="Frame by frame comparison" width="600"/>
 </div>

-- **Percentage of Correct Keypoints (PCK)**: PCK measures the accuracy of predicted keypoints by comparing them to ground truth keypoints across the dataset.
+- **Percentage of Correct Keypoints (PCK)**: PCK measures the accuracy of predicted keypoints by comparing them to ground truth keypoints.
 It calculates the percentage of keypoints within a predefined distance threshold from their true positions.
-A higher PCK score indicates better alignment between predicted and true poses, reflecting improved model performance.
+A higher PCK score indicates better alignment between predicted and true poses.

 - **Dynamic Time Warping (DTW)**: DTW compares two time-ordered sequences by aligning them through time warping.
-It calculates the similarity between sequences by finding the warping path that minimizes the total distance between them.
-A smaller DTW distance indicates higher similarity, which is crucial for evaluating the accuracy of keypoint sequences in our pose predictions.
+It calculates similarity by finding the warping path that minimizes the total distance between sequences.
+A smaller DTW distance indicates higher similarity, essential for evaluating the accuracy of keypoint sequences in pose predictions.

-### Instructions
+## Instructions
 To run the Progressive Transformer:

 1. Each folder contains its own `requirements.txt` file.
-To run the code, all the required libraries need to be downloaded first.
+Install all required libraries first.
 2. Download the PHOENIX14T dataset.
-3. Perform DWPose pose estimation by running the `dw_extract.py` file located in the DWPose_RTMB folder (or you can run the `demo.ipynb` file on a single image; an image from PHOENIX14T is also included for testing if interested).
+3. Perform DWPose pose estimation by running `dw_extract.py` in the DWPose_RTMB folder (or use `demo.ipynb` for a single image; an example image from PHOENIX14T is provided).
    ![Alt Text](demo.png)
-4. Ensure that the skeleton poses are in a file ending with ".skels" (further instructions are in the Progressive Transformer folder).
+4. Ensure skeleton poses are in a file ending with ".skels" (instructions available in the Progressive Transformer folder).
-5. Pass the skeleton ".skels" file into the `counter_embedding.py` file to perform counter embedding.
-Make sure to do this for each dataset.
+5. Pass the ".skels" file to `counter_embedding.py` for counter embedding.
+Repeat for each dataset.
 6. Adjust the configuration file as needed.
-Make sure that you have `.skels`, `.file`, and `.gloss` for all training, validation, and test sets (as shown in the ExampleData folder).
+Ensure you have `.skels`, `.file`, and `.gloss` for all training, validation, and test sets (as shown in the ExampleData folder).
-7. Put all the files into the `sign_data` folder in the Progressive Transformer folder (adjust the `dw_plot_video.py` scaling value according to the normalization done to keypoints).
+7. Place all files into the `sign_data` folder in the Progressive Transformer directory (adjust the `dw_plot_video.py` scaling value according to keypoint normalization).
-8. Run the `training.py` file in the Progressive Transformer folder (make sure the correct config is utilized, as noted in the #Change here# section).
+8. Run `training.py` in the Progressive Transformer folder (ensure the correct configuration is used as noted in the #Change here# section).

-- Note: `dw_plot_video.py` is important for drawing skeleton poses for DWPose.
-It uses code from rtmlib ([GitHub Repository](https://github.com/Tau-J/rtmlib)) and is implemented to be compatible with the transformer.
+**Note**: `dw_plot_video.py` is used for drawing skeleton poses for DWPose.
+It utilizes code from rtmlib ([GitHub Repository](https://github.com/Tau-J/rtmlib)) and is adapted for compatibility with the transformer.

 ## Information about the Code
-The code consists of three sections:
+The code is divided into three sections:
-- **DWPose_RTMB:** This is the rtmlib from Jiang, Tao ([GitHub Repository](https://github.com/Tau-J/rtmlib)).
-This part of the code performs DWPose and draws the skeletal keypoints for the poses.
-Note that the code was also changed to make it compatible with our project.
+- **DWPose_RTMB**: Uses rtmlib from Jiang, Tao ([GitHub Repository](https://github.com/Tau-J/rtmlib)) for DWPose and skeleton keypoint drawing.
+Modified for project compatibility.
-- **Counter_embedding:** Adds counter values to the skeleton keypoints estimates (done right after pose estimation for the dataset).
+- **Counter_embedding**: Adds counter values to skeleton keypoints estimates (immediately after pose estimation).
-- **Progressive Transformer:** An adjusted version of Ben Saunders' Progressive Transformer ([saunders2020progressive](https://arxiv.org/abs/2004.14874)) to make it DWPose compatible.
+- **Progressive Transformer**: An adapted version of Ben Saunders' Progressive Transformer ([saunders2020progressive](https://arxiv.org/abs/2004.14874)) to be compatible with DWPose.

 ## Citations